MKTG 345: Strategic Brand Management

 Students completing this course will be able to:

-• Describe the IMC approach employed in a firm and its advantages in branding;
+• Describe the strategic brand management approach and its advantages;

-• List and describe the various promotional mix elements and how they work together in IMC;
+• List and describe the various marketing mix elements and how they work together in strategic brand management;

 • Apply the process of segmenting the market, choosing a target market, and positioning a brand;